Your Delivery Guide

 Personal reviewLocal printersDigital PDF sales

-This is the master Adobe InDesign file for your print book's interior layout.
+This is the master Adobe InDesign file for your book's interior layout.
 If you ever need to update content, fix a typo, or release a second edition, a designer can open this file and make changes without reformatting from scratch.
 InDesign is the professional standard for book layout.
-You'll need Adobe InDesign to open this file, but you don't need to do anything with it now — keep it safe for future use.
+Open it in the same Adobe InDesign version it was created in for a perfect match — if you hit a version mismatch, use the .idml file instead.
+You'll need Adobe InDesign to open it, but you don't need to do anything with it now.

 Adobe InDesign